This Starbucks copycat Vanilla Sweet Cream Cold Brew recipe first appeared on Savory Experiments, where I am a contributor.

 Additionally, you can serve this cold brew coffee recipe hot or cold.

-You can also take a giant shortcut by purchasing pre-made cold brew or a cold brew kit instead of making your own.
-Just in case you need your cold brew immediately.
+You can also purchase pre-made cold brew or a cold brew kit instead of making your own.
+Just in case you need your cold brew immediately. 😉

 What you need to make this coffee recipe:

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.